jackfrost13/-Flutter-Data-Parsing/README.md

 * Beginner - Mock data parsing :- In this level we will provide you with a .csv file containing the list of articles and you have to create a list view of those articles
 * Intermediate - Local json parsing :- Here we will provide you with a local json to parse the articles.
 * Advance - API data fetching :- Here you will fetch data from a particular API
+#### It is very important to do this task as this task will serve as the base for our next Flutter Session
 ## Getting Started
 Go through all the README.MD files very carefully.
 It contains all the instructions of the task.